sfakia-crete.com (c) 2004. Hotel Stavris Sfakia: rented rooms, apartments, studios, Crete, Kreta.

 St. Nicholas is important in Greece as the patron saint of sailors.
 According to Greek tradition, his clothes are drenched with brine, his beard drips with seawater, and his face is covered with perspiration because he has been working hard against the waves to reach sinking ships and rescue them from the angry sea.
 Greek ships never leave port without some sort of St. Nicholas icon on board.

 Christmas trees are not commonly used in Greece (but this is changing rapidly).
-In almost every home the main symbol of the season is a shallow wooden bowl with a piece of wire is suspended across the rim; from that hangs a sprig of basil wrapped around a wooden cross.
+In almost every home the main symbol of the season is a shallow wooden bowl with a piece of wire that is suspended across the rim; from that hangs a sprig of basil wrapped around a wooden cross.
 A small amount of water is kept in the bowl to keep the basil alive and fresh.
 Once a day, a family member, usually the mother, dips the cross and basil into some holy water and uses it to sprinkle water in each room of the house.
 This ritual is believed to keep the Killantzaroi (Kallikantzaroi or Karkantzaroi) away from the house.

 Traditions about the Kallikantzaroi vary from region to region, but in general they are half-animal, half-human monsters, black, hairy, with huge heads, glaring red eyes, goats' or asses' ears, blood-red tongues hanging out, ferocious tusks, monkeys' arms, and long curved nails, and commonly they have the foot of some beast.
 "From dawn till sunset they hide themselves in dark and dank places .., but at night they issue forth and run wildly to and fro, rending and crushing those who cross their path.
 Destruction and waste, greed and lust mark their course."
 When a house is not prepared against their coming, "by chimney and door alike they swarm in, and make havoc of the home; in sheer wanton mischief they overturn and break all the furniture, devour the Christmas pork, befoul all the water and wine and food which remains, and leave the occupants half dead with fright or violence."
 Many like or far worse pranks do they play, until at the crowing of the third cock they get them away to their dens.
 The signal for their final departure does not come until the Epiphany, when the "Blessing of the Waters" takes place.
 Some of the hallowed water is put into vessels, and with these and with incense the priests sometimes make a round of the village, sprinkling the people and their houses.